 There are loads of mental health tattoo designs that can inspire your own choice.
 You can choose your motif based on what you want it to represent - personal meanings.
 Furthermore, you can select a design that reminds you of your struggle or transformation - and gives you hope and encouragement.

 Lotus flower tattoos represent rebirth, strength, personal growth, and spiritual enlightenment.
-Many choose these mental health tattoos when reflecting on the blossoming of life or recovery, and they are an excellent choice for anxiety tattoos.
+Many choose these mental health tattoos when reflecting on the blossoming of life or recovery from life's difficulties, and they are an excellent choice for anxiety tattoos.
 Here are different lotus flower tattoo designs:

 Unalome originates from Buddhist practice.
 It symbolizes the path toward enlightenment and self-love.
 The swirly lines of unalome represent the mental health struggles you face daily.
-In contrast, the straight lines of the tattoo represent clarity and peace of mind, while the dots symbolize the nothingness of death.
+In contrast, the straight lines of the tattoo represent clarity and inner peace, while the dots symbolize the nothingness of death.
 Here are some lotus unalome tattoo designs:

 Colors also hold meanings and symbols.
 A red-colored lotus refers to spiritual growth and rebirth, while the green-colored lotus infers self-growth and improvement.
 Black-colored lotus tattoos represent authority, power, and death.

 As a mental health tattoo, it will remind you that you have authority over anxiety, depression, bipolar disorder, and other mental health issues.
+These make for a perfect arm tattoo, although you can place them wherever you choose.
 Explore these mental health symbols below:

 A healthy diet provides the amino acids required for our bodies to make serotonin naturally.
-Seratonin is a neurotransmitter often considered a mood stabilizer.
-However, serotonin deficiencies can result in anxiety and other psychological conditions, and research has linked a lack of serotonin to depression3.
+Serotonin is a neurotransmitter often considered a mood stabilizer.
+However, serotonin deficiencies can result in feeling sad, brain fog, anxiety, and other psychological conditions, and research has linked a lack of serotonin to depression3.

 A semicolon tattoo is a symbol that represents mental health, suicide awareness, and prevention.
 Semicolon tattooing became popular when Project Semicolon, a global movement to raise awareness and promote suicide prevention efforts, launched in April 2013.
 The project's initiative applied a semicolon's grammatical function to real-life issues.
 Hence the slogan, 'A semicolon represents a sentence the author could've ended but chose not to.'
 The author is you, and the sentence is your life.

-Also, people without mental illness can get a semicolon tattoo to show support and help raise awareness for mental health problems.
+Also, anyone can get a semicolon tattoo to show support and help raise awareness for mental health problems.
 A perk of getting a semicolon tattoo is the ease of integrating it into different tattoo designs.
 Check out some of the beautiful designs and ideas below:

 The green ribbon, also referred to as the mental health ribbon, is the global symbol of mental health awareness and can also be associated with bipolar disorder.
 The green ribbon Tattoo is an excellent mental health tattoo choice, especially for people who want to show their support for mentally ill people.

 An anxiety tattoo reminds you to breathe and let your worries float away.
 Anxiety tattoos could be a combination of quotes and illustrations.
 It all depends on your choice.
 You can associate many symbols and images with an anxiety disorder or simply feeling a little out of place, and some encourage you to let go of anxious thoughts.
-In contrast, others remind you of your anxiety struggles.
+In contrast, some of the other following tattoos might remind you of your anxiety struggles.

 Butterflies and birds are symbols that remind you of freedom and growth, letting go of all worries and fears.
 Here are some bird and butterfly tattoo ideas and examples:

 Depression, to some extent, is common to almost all mental health disorders.
-Depression tattoos can represent bleak and tired emotions or self-doubt.
+This selection of tattoos can represent bleak and tired emotions or self-doubt.
 They show that a person has been going through a lot.
 Others can also reflect on a journey through recovery and wellness.
 Some tattoos relate to depression, some reminding us of worse times and others of better ones ahead.